ansible/ansible/docs/docsite/rst/network/user_guide/platform_junos.rst

 - install the ``ncclient`` python package on your control node(s) with ``pip install ncclient``
 - enable NETCONF on the Junos OS device(s)

-To enable NETCONF on a new switch via Ansible, use the ``junipernetworks.junos.junos_netconf`` module through the CLI connection.
+To enable NETCONF on a new switch through Ansible, use the ``junipernetworks.junos.junos_netconf`` module through the CLI connection.
 Set up your platform-level variables just like in the CLI example above, then run a playbook task like this:

 .. code-block:: yaml